-Officers and directors must exercise reasonable care in performing functions for ISRI.
+Officers and directors must exercise reasonable care in performing functions for ReMA.
 This includes being familiar with the organization's finances and activities and participating regularly in its governance.
 In carrying out this duty, directors must act in "good faith" using the "degree of diligence, care and skill" which prudent people would use in similar positions and under similar circumstances.
 This requires, among other things:

-- Maintaining confidence of information ISRI desires and/or treats confidential.
-This obligation continues indefinitely, even beyond the time when an officer/director's term expires. - Attend board & committee meetings, and actively participate in discussions and decisionmaking.
+- Maintaining confidence of information ReMA desires and/or treats confidential.
+This obligation continues indefinitely, even beyond the time when an officer/director's term expires. - Attend board & committee meetings, and actively participate in discussions and decision-making.
 Carefully read material prepared prior to meetings and note any questions they raise. - Read the minutes of prior meetings and all reports provided, including financial statements and reports by officers.
-Do not hesitate to suggest corrections, clarification and additions to the minutes or other formal documents, so that they accurately reflect what transpired.
+Do not hesitate to suggest corrections, clarification and additions to the minutes or other formal documents, so that they accurately reflect what transpired. - Make sure to read the minutes of any missed committee or board meeting(s).

-- Make sure to read the minutes of any missed committee or board meeting(s). - Review financial reports prepared by management. - Participate in strategic planning discussions for the future of the organization. - Encourage diversity among board members.
-Diversity will help ensure a board committed to serve the organization's mission with a range of appropriate skills and interests. - Participate in elections of the organization's officers.
+- Review financial reports prepared by management. - Participate in strategic planning discussions for the future of the organization. - Encourage diversity among board members.
+Diversity will help ensure a board committed to serve the

+- organization's mission with a range of appropriate skills and interests. - Participate in elections of the organization's officers.
 The board is responsible for ascertaining whether these individuals have the appropriate education, skills, and experience to assume a key position and then evaluating their performance.

-Participation & Time Required:
+Participation & Time Required

-Board members are expected to attend all in-person "Board & Committee Meetings," which are when all the ISRI Committees, Divisions and Board come together to conduct the governance activities of the association.
+Board members are expected to attend all in-person "Board & Committee Meetings," which are when all the ReMA Committees, Divisions and Board come together to conduct the governance activities of the association.

-- These meetings are generally held over a three-day period in late October/early November, in July (usually in Washington DC in conjunction with ISRI's annual Congressional Fly-In), and during the two days prior to the opening of ISRI's Annual Convention.
-It is expected that Directors attend at least 75% of committee meetings held during these in-person meetings, so as to be knowledgeable and informed of the issues that may come forward to the ISRI Board. - In addition, the ISRI Board generally meets for two days in person in January, absent any committee meetings.
-The purpose of the January meeting is planning and other needed work of the Board. - It is expected that all Directors arrive at meetings prepared, having reviewed all the material sent in advance of the meeting, and participate in the meetings themselves.
+- These meetings are generally held over a three-day period in late October/early November, in July (often in Washington DC in conjunction with ReMA's annual Congressional Fly-In), and during the two days prior to the opening of ReMA's Annual Convention.
+It is expected that Directors attend at least 75% of committee meetings held during these in-person meetings, so as to be knowledgeable and informed of the issues that may come forward to the ReMA Board. - It is expected that all Directors arrive at meetings prepared, having reviewed all the material sent in advance of the meeting, and participate in the meetings themselves.

-Between three and five times a year, the ISRI Board will be asked to come together for a conference call and/or webinar to attend to business that may arise between Board face-to-face meetings.
+Between three and five times a year, the ReMA Board will be asked to come together for a conference call and/or webinar to attend to business that may arise between Board face-to-face meetings.
 All attempts will be made to schedule such calls at a time most convenient for as many members as possible, and with adequate notice.